Estimation Strategies for Causal Decomposition Analysis with Allowability Specifications: Supplemental Material

 Under these assumptions, $\theta_g$ can also be identified as

-where essentially $\mu_1$ is fit among those without missing outcome data. $\theta_1^*$ can be obtained in SE and WSE estimators by fitting $\mu_1$ among those without missing outcome data, i.e., $\mu_1(Z,N,A_z,A_y,C=0)$ rather than $\mu_1(Z,N,A_z,A_y)$ which is unidentified.
-In the WSE estimator, $\mu_1(Z,N,A_z,A_y,C=0)$ is fit by incorporating $\omega_{g}^{C}$ (Eqn. \ref{eq:Weight_IPCW}) into the weights.
-The WSE estimator remains consistent when either the $\mu_1$ model is correct or the weights (now inclusive of $\omega_{g}^{C}$) are correctly specified, along with its other robustness conditions.
-For the RW estimators, under these assumptions, it suffices to fit $\mu_1(Z,N,A_z,A_y,C=0)$ rather than $\mu_1(Z,N,A_z,A_y,C=0)$ in the conditional mean outcome model.
+where essentially $\mu_1$ is fit among those without missing outcome data. $\theta_1^*$ can be obtained in SR and SWR estimators by fitting $\mu_1$ among those without missing outcome data, i.e., $\mu_1(Z,N,A_z,A_y,C=0)$ rather than $\mu_1(Z,N,A_z,A_y)$.
+In each SWR estimator, $\mu_1(Z,N,A_z,A_y,C=0)$ is fit by incorporating $\omega_{g}^{C}$ (\ref{eq:Weight_IPCW}) into the weights.
+Then each SWR estimator remains consistent when either the $\mu_1$ model is correct or the weights (now inclusive of $\omega_{g}^{C}$) are consistently estimated, along with its other robustness conditions.
+For the RW estimators, under these assumptions, it suffices to fit $\mu_1(Z,N,A_z,A_y,C=0)$ rather than $\mu_1(Z,N,A_z,A_y)$ as the conditional mean outcome model.